 The calculation of the lease liability will take into account appropriate discount rates, assumptions about the lease term, and increases in lease payments.
 A corresponding right to use assets will be recognised, which will be amortised over the term of the lease.
 Rent expense will no longer be shown.
 The profit and loss impact of the leases will be through amortisation and interest charges.
 Council's does not currently incur any operating lease expenditure.
-In the Statement of Cash Flows lease payments will be shown as cash flows from finanacing activities instead of operating activities.
+In the Statement of Cash Flows lease payments will be shown as cash flows from finanacing activities instead of operating activities with cumulative catch-up with an adjustment to Accumulated surpluses for the difference in accounting treatment on initial adoption.